 Under GDPR, the most important aspect in respect of any use of data is the consent of the person to whom the data relates.
 Under GDPR, processing data to directly market your services to your Customers is regarded as a legitimate use of their data but you must provide them with the ability to opt out of such communications.

-We are currently making changes to our mobile apps and software which will allow your Members to opt out of marketing communications from you and to manage their own preferences.
+We are currently making changes to our mobile apps and software which will allow your Members to opt in when they register with your business and then opt out at a later date of marketing communications if they choose to do so.

 How do I get ready for GDPR?